blackus3r/post-worktime-logger/readme.txt

 Let Post Worktime Logger fill this gap!
 Post Worktime Logger will tell you how much time did you spend in a WordPress post.
 It will only count the time if you are actively working in the post, so don't worry if you have to leave the computer alone!

-This project is actively maintained on [Github](https://github.com/blackus3r/post-worktime-logger)
+This project is actively maintained on [Github](https://github.com/blackus3r/post-worktime-logger).
+German changelog and tutorials of ths plugin can be found on [DerPade](http://www.derpade.de/series/post-worktime-logger/).

 == Installation ==